fvaleri/strimzi-debugging/sessions/006/README.md

 pvc-e7146aa1-9947-4c78-bb4d-ca8b465b7729   20Gi       RWO            Delete           Bound    test/data-my-cluster-kafka-0                                         ocs-external-storagecluster-ceph-rbd            15s
 ```

-Finally, start the Kafka cluster and check your data.
+Deploy the Kafka cluster with our brand new volumes, wait for the cluster to be ready, and try to consume some data.
 **Don't forget to adjust the storage size in Kafka custom resource.**
-To help speed up log recovery and partition synchronization, we can bump `num.recovery.threads.per.data.dir` and `num.replica.fetchers`.
+To speed up log recovery and partition synchronization, we can bump `num.recovery.threads.per.data.dir` and `num.replica.fetchers`.

 ```sh
 $ cat sessions/001/resources/000-my-cluster.yaml \